Comparing Messier’s globs

 M75 on the other hand is VERY dense.
 Being a class I object I had a lot of difficulty to even see that it was a globular cluster as no stars could be resolved… The small core shines like a bright pearl, surrounded by a weak halo where only the suggestion of graininess could be suspected.

-M55 and M75 are placed in the sky in such a way that you can see them right after each other, so have a look for yourself and see if you are as astounded the way I was to see that two GC’s can look so much different from one another.
+M55 and M75 are placed in the sky in such a way that you can see them right after each other, so have a look for yourself and see if you are as astounded the way I was to see that two GC’s can be so much different.
 M55 was sketched @129x and M75 was sketched @259x.

 The following set is yet another example of two globular clusters which are very different.
 Both reside in the beautiful constellation of Scorpius.